Our Environmental Policy

 Bulk Purchasing to Reduce Waste: We have worked with our suppliers to minimize waste on packaging of products like cups, stir sticks, sugars, and other consumable items when delivered to our logistics facilities.

 Ethical and Responsible Bean Sourcing: Coffee beans have an enormous economic and environmental impact all over the world, from the people consuming the finished coffee, to the farmers who produce it.
-At Bridge Coffee we are committed to only sourcing beans from ethical sources that meet strict requirements for environmental standards of how the coffee is grown, ethical standards on how the farmers are treated, and fair trade standards on how producers are paid.
-The majority of Caffe Noir branded products are certified by the Rainforest Alliance or The Fairtrade Foundation.
+At Bridge Coffee we are committed to sourcing beans from ethical sources that meet strict requirements for environmental standards of how the coffee is grown, ethical standards on how the farmers are treated, and fair trade standards on how producers are paid.
+A large proportion of the coffee that we sell is certified by the Rainforest Alliance or Fairtrade Foundation.

 Reduction of Energy Consumption: Given the recent focus on reducing carbon footprint, and how energy use factors into it, there has been a lot of attention paid to electricity consumed by both end-users of machines and coffee manufacturers.